Skin Care for Men: Why Experts Say the Industry Is Growing

 If you’ve noticed a lot more men’s skin care products online or on the shelf at your local grocery store, you’re not alone.
 A 2016 report by Allied Market Research predicts the global men’s personal care market will rake in $166 billion by 2022, marking an almost 5.5 percent jump from 2016.

 What is causing the men’s skin care industry to skyrocket?
-Here is what you need to know:
+Here are three of the things you need to know:

 - South Korea’s skin care market for men is having a strong influence on the United States.